 Specifically in relation to ecosystem characteristics that support orange roughy, there is evidence that habitat disturbance caused by trawling on spawning aggregations could impact spawning/recruitment success of orange roughy.
 However, due to the spatial scale of the fishery relative to the overall extent of the ecosystem types in question, and the fact that spawning aggregations continue to persist over time despite targeted fishing (Haddon 2017), it remains highly unlikely that the fishery would disrupt key ecological elements to the degree that there would be serious or irreversible harm to the ecosystem in which it occurs.
 The SG80 is met.
-A lack of direct evidence as highlighted in the 2019 Department of Environment review, precludes a score of 100.
+A lack of direct evidence as highlighted in the 2019 Department of Environment review means that SG100 is not met.